jlikhuva/jlikhuva/README.md

 ### ¡👋 Hello there 👋!
 - I'm Joseph.
-A scientist working in New York.
+A scientist working in Cambridge MA.
 My goal is to deeply understand foundational ideas from key areas of knowledge that, I believe, will define the rest of this century.
 To that end, I spend most of my (free?) time actively thinking about these topics:
     1. 🤔 The fate of artificial nations (A term that I use to refer to nations created as colonial units).
 I'm interested in how to reclaim what was lost.
     2. 🤔 How the intersection of computer science and molecular biology will allow us to feed the world & heal the world — can we speed up the process of creating new cultivars? can we create high fidelity computational models of non-infectious diseases?

 - 📚 Sometimes, after I refine a few thoughts on the first topic, I document them in an infrequently updated substack that you can find [here](https://sauti.substack.com/).
 - 📚 I also keep a public notebook in which I distill key ideas from computer science.
 You can check it out [here](https://github.com/jlikhuva/blog)
-- 😄 Fun fact: I use [notion as a fancy (not really) bookmark manager](https://www.notion.so/Live-Edification-List-56d437d50e904def8ea447141b980852) to keep track of interesting texts (papers, and book chapters) and blog posts.
-Oh! and I like holstein heifers and cats!!
+- 📚 Finally, I use [notion as a fancy (not really) bookmark manager](https://www.notion.so/Live-Edification-List-56d437d50e904def8ea447141b980852) to keep track of interesting texts (papers, and book chapters) and blog posts.
+- 😄 Fun fact: I love holstein heifers 🐄 and cats 🐈 !!
 - 📫 Feel free to reach out via e-mail if you have any questions 📫.
 <!--
 **jlikhuva/jlikhuva** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.